Home Ministry notice to Alapan Bandyopadhyay under Disaster Management Act | Politics

 The retired IAS officer has been asked to explain in writing to the home ministry within three days why action should be taken against him under the provisions of the Act.

-Earlier, the Department of Personnel and Training (DoPT) had asked him to report to the central government in Delhi by Monday.
+Bandyopadhyay is also facing heat from the Department of Personnel and Training (DoPT), cadre controlling ministry for IAS officers, which had asked him twice to appear for his further duty to the central government in Delhi by Monday and again on Tuesday.

-The Centre's action had come after Bandyopadhyay, along with the chief minister, did not stay for a meeting held by Prime Minister Narendra Modi on Cyclone Yaas' impact.

 However, he did not come to the capital and chose to retire, instead of accepting a three-month extension sanctioned to him by the state and central government.